Chiayi Airport: History

 A departure lounge was completed on the grounds of Chiayi Air Base on 19 May 1976, marking the start of operations at Chiayi Airport.
-China Airlines launched the inaugural flight, providing trice-weekly flights between Taipei and Chiayi.
+China Airlines launched the inaugural flight, providing regular flights between Taipei and Chiayi.
 Due to the growth in passenger numbers at the airport, a terminal building was built in 1977 and opened on 1 January 1978.

 In 1990, Great China Air took over China Airlines' route at Chiayi Airport.
 At the same time, it also launched flights to Kinmen Airport and Penghu Airport.
 TransAsia Airways, Far Eastern Air Transport and Formosa Airlines all launched flights at Chiayi Airport between 1994 and 1996.
 Meanwhile, Chiayi Airport's terminal was expanded and refurbished in 1995 to handle the increased number of passengers using the airport.
 In 1995, the airport served over a million passengers for the first time.
 The airport was reclassified as a B-class airport in 1996.

 However, in 1999, the number of services to Chiayi Airport decreased when Formosa Airlines withdrew from its operations at Chiayi Airport in the aftermath of an air crash over Hsinchu.
 This was followed by the successive withdrawals of Far Eastern Air Transport and TransAsia Airways in 2001 and 2002 respectively due to poor load factors caused by a slowing local economy.
 These withdraws left Uni Air, the successor of Great China Air, as the only operator of flights at Chiayi Airport.

 With the launch of the Taiwan High Speed Rail in 2007, which links Chiayi to Taipei, demand for flights between Taipei and Chiayi declined significantly.
 This forced Uni Air to cancel its twice-daily flights between Taipei and Chiayi in August 2015.

 The Taiwanese Government gave Chiayi Airport an "International Airport" status in December 2012 in a bid to boost local tourism.
 Chiayi Airport was subsequently added to the list of airports where direct cross-straits flights between China and Taiwan are allowed in 2013.
 A series of charter flights between Chiayi and Shizuoka Airport was launched by China Airlines that year, making them the first international flight from Chiayi Airport.
 This was followed by the launch of the first direct flight between Chiayi and a Mainland Chinese airport, a charter flight by Spring Airlines to Shanghai Pudong International Airport, in May 2014.